yucho/yucho.github.io/src/render/posts/got-into-barfight.html.md

 Fiction authors love the concept of alter ego.
 We all kind of think it is cool and mysterious because it hides behind a regular personality.
 But it just might not deserve all that credit.
 Contrary to popular belief, alter egos appear quite commonly in everyday settings.

 For a start, road ragers.
 These peeps are decent outside vehicles.
-But hopping inside a moving electric box somehow makes them hate life out of nowhere.
+But hopping into a moving electric box somehow makes them hate life out of nowhere.

 Multilingual speakers feel a paradigm shift when they switch their spoken language.
 The reason is because we think in words, so by drastically changing available vocabularies, a person essentialy becomes someone else.